Monday, May 25, 2026

 The Reality for Leaders

-But the reality is that managing these systems requires constant vigilance, thought, testing, imagination, planning, and long-term strategy, just as the rest of the business does.
+Managing these systems requires constant vigilance, thought, testing, imagination, planning, and long-term strategy, just as the rest of the business does.

 Below: Solving Data Disorder, Managing Organisational Culture